 This expands the role of the care-team (clinical) members (assistants and hygienists) and decentralizes and reduces the requirements of traditional “front desk” functions.
 Some practices have gone as far with this paradigm as to be “frontdeskless.”

 This approach creates a horizontal integration of tasks and enhances the relationship with the guest.
 This staff role is much like a guide on a great adventure.
 This Care-Guide is charged with a mission to do whatever it takes to deliver care with excellence.

 Proper integration of a warm and caring “high touch” team with a digital “high tech” information solution allows you to move from a vertically oriented “silo” practice to a horizontal “wellness-centric” relationship-driven practice.
 You can shift the focus of care from acute and chronic disease to a long-term care plan built upon the desired outcomes of the guest.

 To realize this paradigm shift, requires a new generation of information systems.
 These systems do not follow the traditional paradigm of being reimbursement and “front desk” driven.
 They are developed around a logical process driven model that features an easy graphical “point-of-care” interface, focused on desired outcomes.
-These systems fully incorporate text, voice, photos and movies to provide a true multimedia record of care.
+These systems fully incorporate text, voice, photos and video to provide a true multimedia EHR (record of care.)
 For more on this evolution of information systems go to the POC Blog.